 Owls are notoriously difficult to find.
 This is due to their preference for solitude.
-They dislike being bothered by the noises that people make.
+In addition, they dislike being bothered by the noises that people make.
 So, here are a few things to keep in mind when looking for owls:

 The ideal time to see an owl is at dusk.
-Face the sky where the sun is setting and look for the owl’s silhouette.
+Face the sky where the sun sets and look for the owl’s silhouette.

 Pellets can be used to know where owls roost.
 Owls excrete pellets.
-These are their prey’s bones and tissues, which their bodies are unable to digest.
-Owls roost when there are pellets on the ground.
+These are their prey’s bones and tissues, which their bodies cannot digest.
+Therefore, owls roost when there are pellets on the ground.

 Go to the place where their food is.
 If you know where smaller animals congregate, you can almost always find an owl sitting high up on a tree, ready to attack.

 Cemeteries are excellent places to see owls.
 They have all of the owl’s needs and are known to be frequented by them.
 Remember, though, to respect people mourning in that area.

 Keep honing your night vision.
 It is usual not to see any owls on your first owling trip.
 However, the more you practice, the better you will get.

 From ancient times to the present, owls appear in many different cultures’ tales.
 Pallas Athene and Minerva, the Greek and Roman goddesses of wisdom were frequently depicted with an owl.
 Owls were associated with lightning and thunder in China.
 A dead owl was considered to ward off hail, lightning, and sickness in Europe for a long time.